Degeneration of Kaehler structures and half-form quantization of toric varieties: Half-form corrected K ahler quantization

 We will now use this representation to motivate the definition of the half-form corrected quantum Hilbert space in the more general situation when the canonical bundle of $X$ may not admit a square root.
-We will revisit in detail the case when such a square root exists in Section \ref{exists}.